andrew749/andrew749.github.io/blog/ongoing_challenges_creating_a_distributed_system.md

 it will be blocked indefinitely, or until the user manually kills the node or refreshes the page.
-This can be mitigated by doing some analysis of the code while running and having sane default kill switches which can stop a job after an exorbant amount of time.
+This can be mitigated by doing some analysis of the code while running and having sane default kill switches which can stop a job after an exorbitant amount of time.

 ## Planned improvements